Frequently asked questions

 You are responsible for your car as soon as you buy it; before driving it anywhere, make sure it’s insured.

 You’ll be required to take out compulsory third party (CTP) insurance when you register your vehicle.
-CTP doesn’t cover loss or damage to your car or other people’s property, so you might want to consider getting additional cover.
+CTP doesn’t cover theft of or damage to your car or other people’s property, so you might want to consider getting additional cover.

-When you buy a policy from us, we’ll give you a policy or cover note number.
+When you buy a policy from us, we’ll give you a policy number.
 This number will cover you until we send you the formal insurance documents.

 If you’re trading in your vehicle, ask your insurer to cancel your existing policy and issue you with a new one.
 If you’re getting your car financed, ask the finance company whether they have any special insurance requirements.

 What information do you need about my car?

 When you go online or call to get a car insurance quote, we’ll ask you for your car’s registration number.
 If you’ve just bought the car and it’s not yet registered, you can give us the vehicle identification number (VIN) instead.
 It can be found on the engine, the inside of most car doors, or in the car dealership’s paperwork.